 WR’s numbering and classification continues to this day (see above).

 However, 1928 and 1950 EMU stock had a different letter suffix scheme.
 The configuration of an 8-coach rake then was 'A-B-C-D-D-C-B-A'.
 With 1928 stock, the 'D' coaches on the Virar side were first class, and part (quarter) of the adjacent 'C' coach with ladies' first class.

 With 1950 stock, 'A' and 'D' were both motor coaches.
 Half of the Churchgate side 'C' coach was the men's first class and the Virar side 'C' coach was half men's first class and half ladies' first class.
 Later an extra motorcoach was added to each rake.
 With the 1928 stock, the extra motorcoach was added between two units: 'A-B-C-D-B-D-C-B-A'.
 For 1950 stock, a custom trailer coach by Jessop was added between the units: 'A-B-C-D-T-D-C-B-A'.

-The oldest rakes in use until recently were in the 5xx series, e.g., 505-506 (formerly numbered 105-106), which were introduced around 1965.
-These have now been withdrawn.
+Until the early 2000s, the oldest rakes in use were in the 5xx series.
+These were originally numbered 1xx and were introduced around 1965.
+They were withdrawn in 2011.
 WR rakes are numbered roughly in chronological sequence.
 Originally simple sequential numbers were used, but when new Jessop rakes were introduced in the 1960s, the existing rakes were renumbered.